Skip to main content

 Images specified in the build section of the Okteto Manifest overrides the image associated with services sharing the same name in your Docker Compose files.

-There is an extended notation to deploy several Docker Compose files and endpoints:
+There is an extended notation to deploy several Docker Compose files and endpoints.
+Only the volumes and endpoints of the services specified in the services field are deployed:

 deploy: